OddEssay/atoc-timetable-import/README.md

 Data Format Documentation
 =========================
 The data format documentation is lifted directly from the ATOC CIF documentation.
+In many fields the data is padded with whitespace so it's important to trim() the values before inserting them into MongoDB.

 REST Based API
 ==============